 Mimecast is Emerson IT's first line of defense against unwanted email solicitations and malicious phishing attempts.
 When Emerson community members email one another, it sends through Gmail.
 When users send from their Emerson account to an external account or receive a message from the outside, it routes through Mimecast, which scans the email for malicious or unwanted content.

-Messages that Mimecast identifies as clear, undeniable spam (like those attempting to maliciously spoof an Emerson address or that contain known, malicious links) will be dropped before delivery.
-Solicitations, unwanted listserves, and other type of content is held by Mimecast, and users receive an email every day at 8am and 1pm with options to release emails they don't consider spam.
+Messages that Mimecast identifies as clear, undeniable spam (like those attempting to maliciously spoof an Emerson address or that contain known, malicious links) will drop before delivery.
+Solicitations, unwanted listserves, and other types of content are held by Mimecast, and users receive an email every day at 8 am and 1 pm with options to release emails they don't consider spam.

 The actions you can perform on a held message are:

 |Permit||Adds the sender to the end user's personal permitted senders list, and releases the message to be sent to the recipient.|

 |Reject||Adds the sender to the end user's personal blocked senders list, and blocks the message from being sent to the recipient.|